JamesDargan/JamesDargan.github.io/pages/Reddit/02_models_text_comp.md

 | Lin SVM   |   | 0.8922 | 0.9173       | 0.9802                  |

 **Insight 1:** TFIDF text representation enables greater accuracy performance with maximum text content included.
-The CVEC method maxed out about 1.5-2 accuracy points less for Logistic and SVC methods.
+The CVEC method maxed out about 1.5-2 accuracy points less for Logistic Regression and SVC methods when the pipeline optimization enabled more features and larger n-grams.

-**Insight 2:** All 3 common text-classification methods performed similarly, with the greatest performance gap being less than 2 accuracy percentage points within most input setups.
+**Insight 2:** All 3 common text-classification methods performed similarly, with the greatest performance gap being less than 2 accuracy percentage points within a given level of text content.

 #### Comparing Accuracy Gains and Training Time